new report from Economist Intelligence Unit

 • Lastly, all existing support processes around mental and physical wellbeing need to be made available remotely to ensure people can get the help they need from home.
 And there should be a review about whether there are any gaps in the type of support needed.

-Commenting on the report’s findings, Ida Luka-Lognoné, CEO Health Allianz Partners stated: “Our goal was to highlight how COVID-19 has changed how we work, what the impact has been on employee wellbeing and give companies some practical insights into what they can do to support their workforce.
+Commenting on the report’s findings, Ida Luka-Lognoné, Chief Officer Health Allianz Partners stated: “Our goal was to highlight how COVID-19 has changed how we work, what the impact has been on employee wellbeing and give companies some practical insights into what they can do to support their workforce.
 Not just during this very challenging time, but longer term, because this pandemic will result in longer term changes to how, and where, people work.
 Through polling and expert insights from academia, businesses and wellbeing specialists, the report provides rich data, perspectives and recommendations of benefit to everyone with an interest in the new workplace landscape that has emerged in 2020.”

 She added: “The contrasting findings among countries, age groups and family circumstances demonstrate just how varied the impacts of COVID-19 have been on employees and workplaces.
 Addressing this effectively requires tailored solutions rather than a blanket policy, one-size-fits-all approach.
 And that means continuous, meaningful engagement with diverse stakeholders in all workplaces around work culture, as well as the design, implementation and management of new practices.”